Confirmation - Parents' Participation

-We at St. Charles honor the fact that parents are the primary educators of their children, and we view our program as support/reinforcement of what parents are already doing.
+We, at St. Charles, honor the fact that parents/guardians are the primary educators of their children, and we view our program as support and reinforcement of what parents/guardians are already doing at home.

-Here are some ways for parents to be involved in the Confirmation preparation process:
+How can you be involved in the Confirmation preparation process?

 “In my years exploring family spirituality, I came to realize that Jesus was onto something when he invited us to break bread in memory of him.
 Research study after research study has contributed to a mass of evidence showing how regular family meals (5 or more times a week) are good for what ails us.
 They offer stability during stress and transition.
-They lower the risks of cigarette use, alcohol use, drug use, and sexual activity in teens and pre-teens.
-They lower the risk of eating disorders in teens and increase the likelihood of success in school as well as socially.
 Regular family meals increase children’s health, self-esteem, personal identity, and academic achievement.
 And though I’ve yet to see any research data on this aspect, I’m convinced regular family meals are also a powerful way to pass on a living faith and communicate a family’s values.” - Tom McGrath (author of Raising Faith-Filled Kids)

-Click here to read "10 Tips for Better Family Mealtimes"
+Read "10 Tips for Better Family Mealtimes" for more ideas.

-- Celebrate the Sacrament of Reconciliation (a.k.a.
-Confession/Penance) as a family.
-This sacrament is offered every Saturday from 3:30-4pm in the Reconciliation Room in St. Charles Church (also used as the quiet room during Masses).
+Celebrate the Sacrament of Reconciliation as a family.
+This sacrament is offered every Saturday from 3:30-4PM in the Reconciliation Room in St. Charles Church.
 This is the glass room next to the sanctuary, closest to the parking lot door.
 We also offer special times to receive this sacrament during Advent and Lent.
-Another option is to call the parish office, the priests of St. Charles Church will be happy to meet with you at a time of convenience.
+Another option is to call the parish office, the priests of St. Charles Church will be happy to meet with you at a time of mutual convenience.